There’s something important I want you to know: You have a transformational story.

 There are many kinds of stories

-In my talks, books, free trainings and courses, you’ll notice I include many different stories.
+In my talks, books and courses, you’ll notice I include many different stories.

-Many of them are not earth-shattering stories of life upheaval.
+They’re not all earth-shattering stories of life upheaval.
 Rather, they’re stories about mindset shifts around topics such as money, work, relationships and happiness.

 Your authenticity is what matters most